phoenixthrush/AniWorld-Downloader/README.md

 - [x] Resolve issues with subprocess commands in Watch, Download, and Syncplay features
 - [x] Correct the issue of anime titles being `None`, which may resolve the `get_mal_id_from_title` crash
+- [ ] Generate episodes on --episode argument with only anime or season as in episode file
 - [ ] Implement automatic fetching for mpv and syncplay
+- [ ] Implement provider fallback list
 - [ ] Integrate support for Anime4K
 - [ ] Introduce options for syncplay rooms
 - [ ] Enable support for episode files